Artwork

 Chinese scientists sometimes use this word to refer to the nebulous state before the universe was formed or nebulosity.

-Chaos / Anarchy / Confusion
+Chaos / Anarchy / Confusion / Mayhem

-Mandarin: hùn luàn
+hùn luàn

-The first character means confused, dirty, muddy or mixed.
+The first character means confused, dirty, muddy, or mixed.

 The second character means confusion and disorder.

-Together, these characters mean chaos, and sometimes extended to mean a type of anarchy.
+Together, these characters mean chaos and sometimes extended to mean a type of anarchy.

 This term is often used in a less-than-literal term to describe anything in disarray.
-Someone might use this word in a sentence like, "My kitchen is in a state of chaos" or "my life is so chaotic".
+Someone might use this word in a sentence like, “My kitchen is in a state of chaos” or “my life is so chaotic.”

 Peaceful Chaos

-Mandarin: píng jìng de hùn luàn
+píng jìng de hùn luàn

-This is NOT a typical Chinese phrase.
 It was added to our calligraphy database at the request of a customer.
 These are two dynamically-opposed ideas, but this is the way to express them together.

 Stir the Chaos